The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 You may request a free 15-minute consultation with Dr. Martina Sturm to review your health concerns and outline appropriate next steps within a root-cause, systems-based framework.

-Frequently Asked Questions About Cholesterol and Heart Health
+Frequently Asked Questions About Cholesterol, Statins, and Heart Disease

-Can you have heart disease with normal cholesterol levels?
+Can you have heart disease even if your cholesterol is normal?

 Yes.
-Many people develop cardiovascular disease despite normal cholesterol because standard lipid panels do not measure inflammation, insulin resistance, endothelial function, or LDL particle behavior.
-Risk can be elevated even when cholesterol appears “normal.”
+Many people develop cardiovascular disease despite having normal cholesterol levels on standard lipid panels.
+Traditional cholesterol tests measure cholesterol concentration but do not assess inflammation, insulin resistance, endothelial function, or lipoprotein particle size.
+These factors strongly influence cardiovascular risk and may be abnormal even when cholesterol numbers appear normal.

-What type of cholesterol actually causes plaque buildup?
+What type of cholesterol actually contributes to plaque buildup?

-Plaque formation is driven primarily by oxidized LDL, especially small, dense LDL particles.
-These particles are more likely to penetrate the arterial wall and trigger inflammatory immune responses that contribute to atherosclerosis.
+Plaque formation is most strongly associated with small, dense LDL particles and oxidized LDL.
+These forms of LDL are more likely to penetrate the arterial wall and trigger inflammatory immune responses that lead to plaque development.
+The total number of atherogenic lipoproteins, often reflected by ApoB levels, is also an important predictor of cardiovascular risk.

 Does eating cholesterol raise blood cholesterol levels?

-For most people, dietary cholesterol has little effect on blood cholesterol levels.
-The liver tightly regulates cholesterol production, adjusting synthesis based on intake.
-Whole foods that contain cholesterol are often nutrient-dense and support metabolic health.
+For most people, dietary cholesterol has little impact on blood cholesterol levels.
+The liver regulates cholesterol production through feedback mechanisms that adjust synthesis based on dietary intake.
+When dietary cholesterol increases, the liver typically reduces its own cholesterol production to maintain balance.

 Still Have Questions?